zuozhenggh/learning-library/analytics-library/redbull/ml-feature-generation-train-predict-evaluate/ml-feature-generation-train-predict-evaluate.md

 We will do the following:
 - Feature Generation: In the advanced data exploration lab we identified additional data points that may be of value.
 However, we first have to extract those data points.
-- Train the machine learning model.
+- Train the machine learning model: We will use AutoML to take most of the complexity out of training a model.
-- Predict the scores (for season 2020).
+- Predict the scores: We will use a Data Flow in OAC to predict the scores for season 2020.
-- Avaluate the accuracy of the model.
+- Evaluate the accuracy of the model: We will take a visual approach in OAC to compare predicted scores with actual scores.

-Finally, we will draw some conclusions on the entire exercise.
+- Finally, we will conclusions on the entire exercise.

 ### Objectives
 - Learn how to generate new features from one or more data sets